tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

    DTLS adds an acknowledgment message to enable better loss recovery.

 4. Handshake messages are potentially larger than can be contained in a single datagram.
-DTLS added fields to handshake messages to support fragmentation and reassembly.
+DTLS adds fields to handshake messages to support fragmentation and reassembly.

 5. Datagram transport protocols, like UDP, are susceptible to abusive behavior